What Is Past Simple Tense?

 - in 1974

 The Second Conditional

-We can also use the past simple to refer to the present or future in hypotheses.
-We call this structure the second conditional.
-In this structure, we refer to what would have happened in the present, or the future, if something else happened in the past.
+The past simple tense can also be used to refer to hypothetical situations in the present or future, using a structure known as the second conditional.
+This structure describes what would have happened in the present or future if something else had happened in the past.
 Look at the examples:

 I wish I

-We use the past simple together with the past continuous to show that the simple past interrupted an action which was in progress in the past.
-In this case, there should be a while-clause or when-clause in the sentence.
+The past simple tense is used in conjunction with the past continuous to show that a completed action interrupted an action that was in progress in the past.
+This usage typically involves a while-clause or when-clause in the sentence.
 Look at the examples: